SpikeAlerts/Website/pages/updates.md

 We will aim to update this weekly on Wednesdays!

+## 2-7-2024

+The base (updating sensors & alerts) of [version 2.0](https://github.com/SpikeAlerts/SpikeAlerts)) runs smooth.
+We've also made an informational brochure for distributing at community events, schools, etc.

+Next week we'll start working on updating the website, adding the Points of Interest extension (POIs formerly "Sign Up Information"), and developing flask apps (API and webmap).

 ## 1-31-2024

 Paused overnight alerts and removed "SpikeAlert" from all messages.
-Significant work on code organization/modulation [Repository](https://github.com/SpikeAlerts/SpikeAlerts) - the new version should be ready for testing mid-to-late February.
+Significant work on code organization/modulation ([Repository](https://github.com/SpikeAlerts/SpikeAlerts)) - the new version should be ready for testing mid-to-late February.

 ## 1-24-2024